 10. Never fall in love with a stock.
 Although there are exceptions in which averaging down is the right thing to do when the price has declined, the odds are that an objective evaluation will dictate that the answer should be sell, hold for now with a vision of potentially selling after an upcoming event (e.g., stock back to a certain level or a project milestone that validates the decision to sell) or hold to reassess again later.

 12. Always hold dry powder.
 It’s always beneficial to have cash that can be reallocated to new opportunities that emerge.
 I loved Great Bear when I saw the initial MIF presentation when it was around 50 cents.
 I still loved it when I saw the January, 2019 presentation when it was about $1.80.
 But I wasn’t positioned to buy on either occasion.
-(Fortunately, I was able to pick up a good position on material drops in March and May-whew!!)
+(Fortunately, I was able to pick up a good position on material drops in March and May, 2019-whew!!)
+Having dry powder is particularly important late in the year when there are so many quality names on sale due to tax loss selling, portfolio balancing or impatience with a story that is advancing more slowly than the holder had hoped.

 The information on this Website is not reliable and not intended to provide tax, legal, or investment advice.
 Nothing contained on the Website shall be considered a recommendation, solicitation, or offer to buy or sell a security to any person in any jurisdiction.